 I paid two dollars for a delicious chicken curry in an Indian restaurant in one of Doha’s poor, tumbledown neighborhoods dedicated exclusively to its massive, segregated population of guestworkers.
 There was not a single Qatari eating in that restaurant – and the only ones outside were driving through in nice cars, passing from point A to point C and bypassing slummy, sloppy point B entirely.

 It’s easy for an American walking the streets of Doha to cluck his tongue and sigh.
 It’s not hard to say that this city is full of narrow-minded fanatics.
-A privilege, homogenous upper class with little tolerance for other cultures.
+A privileged, homogeneous upper class with little tolerance for other cultures, including those of the Pakistani guestworkers who do all of the hardest work for the least glory.

 But that would be forgetting, in order, that the United States still treats drug addiction as a crime instead of a sickness.
 That many families and certain states still insist that evolution and climate change should be taught in our public schools as controversies alongside with more acceptable Christian (and corporate) perspectives.
 That we have a president-elect who says Roe v.
 Wade was a mistake – while bragging about the women he’s harassed and assaulted.
 When was the last time you saw a wealthy white person stopping for dinner in a poorer, blacker neighborhood on the other side of town?
 And how many times have you heard a so-called Christian say that Islam is a religion of hate, or something equally incendiary?